anonyash/saptarishi-foundation/README.md

 # Saptarishi Impact Hub

-create a landing page for my  NGO saptarishi foundation (india based). it works on 7 major areas like :
+create a landing page for NGO saptarishi foundation. it works on 7 major areas like :
 **Education
 **Women rights & empowerment